New England Journal of Medicine September 16, 2021

 Bottom Line

-In this large-scale, cluster-randomized trial in rural China, replacing regular salt with a potassium-enriched salt substitute significantly reduced the risks of stroke, major cardiovascular events, and all-cause mortality among high-risk individuals without increasing the risk of serious hyperkalemia.
+In a large cluster-randomized trial in rural China, replacing regular salt with a potassium-enriched salt substitute significantly reduced the rates of stroke, major cardiovascular events, and all-cause mortality among individuals at high cardiovascular risk.

 Key Findings